hughowens/parcel_typescript_vscode_chrome/README.md

 The magic is in the launch.json.
 Needs the "Debugger for Chrome" extension installed in vscode.

+Start with "parcel index.html".

+You'll probably want to remove d3 and mithril, unless of course you want to use them.

 Copyright (c) 2019, Hugh Owens